Opened on the Barrhead Branch (Glasgow and South Western Railway).

 The line competed with the Caledonian Railway's Paisley and Barrhead District Railway serving the same area.
 The competing line never opened to passengers and the Potterhill line was closed to passengers in 1916, indeed Potterhill had become a terminus for passengers from 1913.
 The line had been considerably cut back in 1909 being singled (the Paisley bound line lifted north of the station and Barrhead bound line south of the station which retained its loop) and having the westbound fork at Meikleriggs lifted.
 The competing route of the Paisley District Tramways Company having taken much of the traffic from both the G&SWR and CR lines.

-Potterhill remained open as a goods yard until 1970.
-The route south had closed in 1917 and the Gleniffer Depot closed in 1959.
-A rail served Cadbury's distribution depot opened at Potterhill.
+The Gleniffer Depot closed in 1959.
+Potterhill remained open as a goods yard until 1970 - a rail served Cadbury's distribution depot opened at Potterhill.

 The station building remains intact and in use as a house.
 Neilston Road still crosses the former trackbed on a girder bridge.